1,000+ Opportunities

 Save a search for “Wildlife Conservation Board” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Nonprofit; Public Agency; Tribal Government Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: Nonprofit; Public Agency; Tribal Government.
+Confirm the full requirements in the official notice before applying.

 Lower American River Conservancy Program is sponsored by Wildlife Conservation Board.
 The Program was created to provide a state partner to work cooperatively with local agencies, particularly the County of Sacramento in its role as the manager of the American River Parkway (Parkway) and nonprofit organizations to help fund projects and provide grants to restore, enhance, interpret, protect, and improve public access to the Parkway’s natural, recreational, educational, and cultural resources.
 The acquisition, restoration, enhancement, and maintenance of fish and wildlife habitat and other natural resources, including resources impacted by wildfire, within and adjacent to the American River Parkway.
 The improvement and expansion of public access, recreational areas, and recreational facilities, including trails.
 The enhancement of interpretive and educational facilities related to the American River Parkway and its natural, cultural, and historic resources.
 The control and removal of invasive species and the propagation of native species.
 Improve and enhance lands within and adjacent to the American River Parkway.
 Projects funded on adjacent lands shall contribute to the advancement of American River Parkway values.
 Design, implement, and provide grants for stormwater capture and treatment projects to improve the quality of water that flows within and into the American River Parkway and to increase habitat for fish and wildlife.
 Stormwater projects may include lands within and adjacent to the American River Parkway and its tributaries downstream of the Nimbus Dam and within Sacramento County.
 All projects must be recommended by the Lower American River Conservancy Program Advisory Committee before proceeding to the Wildlife Conservation Board meeting for approval.